Executive Committee (2018 – 2020)

 Sam Kuna is the Dean of the School of Counselling and an Associate Professor at TCA College, a multi-disciplinary Christian college pioneered by the Trinity Christian Centre, Singapore.
 Sam is a SAC Registered Counsellor and Registered Clinical Supervisor and elected in his second term as the President of the Singapore Association for Counselling (2018-2020).
 Starting his counselling practice since the late 1980s, Sam had further training in psychology as well as marriage, family and child counselling.
 He is a practicing family therapist, child counsellor, a sandplay practitioner, as well as a certified master addiction therapist.
 He is a clinical member of the Association for Marital and Family Therapy (Singapore), Founding Board Member of the Asia Pacific Certification Board (APCB), which certifies addiction therapists in Asia.
 Sam is an ordained preacher with the Assemblies of God of Singapore.

-Frederick offers psychotherapy to individuals as well as families on concerns relating to relationship, marriage, career, parenting, lifespan development and psychological well-being.
-Over the years, he has worked with teenagers, working adults, couples & families and persons with special needs.
-In addition, he has held many roles in the area of counsellor education and research in the past decade.
-As a former lecturer with James Cook University (Singapore), he nurtures new counsellors before they enter practice.
+Frederick has held many roles in counsellor education and research in the past decade.
+As an adjunct faculty with several institutes of higher learning, he contributes to the teaching of counselling and psychology.
 For those in the field, he is a supervisor, consultant and at times, a trainer.
 He also serves on editorial boards and scientific committees of scholarly journals and conferences in counselling and psychology.
-Frederick is elected in his second term as the first Vice-President of the Singapore Association for Counselling.
-He was Chairman of SAC’s Course Recognition Board from 2014 - 2016 and was the inaugural Chairman of the SAC Registered Counsellors Board that was formed in 2016.
+Frederick presently serves as the Vice-President of the Singapore Association for Counselling.
+He holds the portfolio as Chairman of SAC’s Course Recognition Board from 2014 - 2020 and is now working with stakeholders in the field in reviewing the local counsellor education landscape and the future of SAC’s role in course recognition and regulation.
 Frederick is a SAC Registered Counsellor and Registered Clinical Supervisor.
 He is also a Chartered Psychologist and an Associate Fellow of British Psychological Society.

 Trained as a scientist, Hwee Boon had been a researcher, technical specialist, involved in theatre and translation work at various stages of her life before starting her counselling journey as a school counsellor in 2007.
-Currently in private practice, Hwee Boon still wears many hats, including that of a part time school counsellor, EAP counsellor, external examiner for a counselling course, clinical supervisor, mental wellness speaker and the director of a counselling resource company, CRaETI.
+Currently the Assistant CEO of the Executive Counselling and Training Academy (ECTA), Hwee Boon still maintains her private practice and her counselling resource company and does clinical supervision.
 She is a SAC Registered Counsellor and Clinical Supervisor.
 She was a subcommittee member with SAC and had been involved in initiating liaison in Professional Indemnity coverage, implementing SAC membership cards, writing SAC newsletter and The Savvy Therapist as well as organised SAC new member orientation sessions, SAC Self-Care initiatives, and helped to implement the first SAC Symposium in 2015.
 Hwee Boon believes strongly in community involvement and collaboration to reach out to people in need in the greater society.

 Andy has worked in the social service sector for more than 10 years.
-His areas of expertise include the provision of casework services and clinical supervision, improving standards of practice through practice evaluation, and training and organisational development.
+His areas of interest include the provision of casework services and clinical supervision, improving standards of practice through practice evaluation, and training and organisational development.
 An SAC Registered Counsellor and Registered Clinical Supervisor, as well as a Registered Social Worker and DISC-certified human behaviour consultant, Andy is also choice theory / reality therapy certified.
-He is currently an Assistant Director with Viriya Community Services, focusing on practice evaluation and standards within the organisation, sectorial involvement through the participation of workgroups and training, particularly around the Code of Social Work Practice for Family Service Centres in Singapore.
+He was previously the Assistant Director of a voluntary welfare organisation, focusing on practice evaluation and standards within the organisation, sectorial involvement through the participation of workgroups and training, particularly around the Code of Social Work Practice for Family Service Centres in Singapore.
+Andy is currently a Senior Court Family Specialist with the Family Justice Courts, focusing on family dispute resolution work, extending from his strong belief in systemic principles.
 Andy holds a degree in Master of Social Science (Counselling) from the University of South Australia and a Graduate Diploma in Social Work from the Singapore University of Social Sciences (formerly known as SIM University), in addition to a Bachelor of Science with the National University of Singapore.

 Silvia Wetherell is a counsellor practicing at a private Obstetric clinic at Mount Elizabeth Novena Hospital.
 Silvia has a special interest in maternal mental health, helping her clients work through pre and postpartum depression and anxiety, pregnancy loss, birth trauma, difficulties with bonding, relationship adjustment, anger management and early parenting issues.
 Silvia is a Postpartum Support International Coordinator and Co-founder and facilitator of the free support group for mothers, Mindful Mums.
 Having been trained in London and with a Masters from Monash University, Silvia practices integratively from a humanistic perspective and incorporates mindfulness and EMDR in her counselling approach.
 Silvia is a SAC Registered Counsellor and also a Professional Member of ACBS (Association for Contextual Behavioural Science) and WAIMH (World Association of Infant Mental Health).